openai/openai-openapi/README.md

 ## Introduction

 This repository contains the OpenAPI (formerly Swagger) specification for the OpenAI API.
 It provides a comprehensive description of the available endpoints, request/response structures, and authentication methods for interacting with OpenAI's powerful language models and tools.

+1. These instructions will get you to view the openapi.yaml file in a browser.
+2. There are examples of using OpenAI's code to do things, like chat to an ai and ask for a picture.
+3. CURL and PYTHON code is used for the examples.
+4. 10 minutes to install and get up and running with the openapi.yaml file in a browser.
+5. More time needed to play with the examples.
+6. The openapi.yaml file is a YAML file that contains the OpenAPI specification for the OpenAI API.
+7. Not too much experience is needed to use the openapi.yaml file, just follow the instructions below and use ChatGPT to help you with any issues.

 ### OpenAI Services Covered